PayPal’s Shift to Cryptocurrencies: A New Era for Crypto Payments

 4. You receive the currency of your choice.

 There is no denying the news about PayPal making inroads into the crypto space is positive since it will expose hundreds of millions of PayPal users to this new system.
-Again, it will provide hundreds of millions of users with crypto wallets and enabling instant and scalable transfers on the PayPal network.
+Again, it will provide hundreds of millions of users with crypto wallets and enable instant and scalable transfers on the PayPal network.

-Why use NOWPayments.io?
+Why use NOWPayments?

 NOWPayments is the easiest way to accept online payments in a wide variety of cryptocurrencies.
-This service is custody-free, has competitive fees and is available worldwide.
+This service is custody-free, has competitive fees, and is available worldwide.

-• Over 50 cryptocurrencies are accepted on the platform with an in-built exchange feature;
+• Over 350 cryptocurrencies are accepted on the platform with an in-built exchange feature;

 • API, widgets, plugins and a donation button are all easy to integrate;